Search Engine Optimization Guide

 Here are a few tips on how to optimize your online content:

 - Make your content really detailed and thorough: The more detailed your content is, more are the chances of your content and website being viewed.
 A person visiting your website for a particular reason would like to get all the information he/she requires within the same website.
-It would lead to user satisfaction and build in trust, which would eventually lead to the user visiting your website more often.
+It would lead to user satisfaction and build trust, which would eventually lead to the user visiting your website more often.

 - Make your web page beautiful and user-friendly: When a user visits your website, he/she must find it simple, beautiful and easy to use.
-If you have too many pop-up ads or distractions which annoy the user, chances are that they would refrain from continuing with the site and also using it in the future.
+If you have too many pop-up ads or distractions which annoy the user, chances are that they would refrain from continuing on the site and also using it in the future.
 So try to give more importance to the content and make use of ‘Flat design principles’ to design your website.

 - Cross-linking your page on all pages of your website: If you want more people to visit a particular page of your website, make sure that particular page is cross-linked to all the other pages of your website.
 For instance, assume you have a website for your blogs.
 It is better to cross-link all your blog posts on every page of your website so that when a user accesses your website, he/she would continue to stay on it by reading different blogs of yours.
-The more a particular page in linked, a search engine would give it more prominence, considering it to be more important.
+The more a particular page is linked, search engines would give it more prominence, considering it to be more important.

 - Your web page should load quickly: When there are millions of alternatives, why would a user want to stick on to your website which loads so slowly?
 Of course, one wouldn’t.
-So make changes to your web page and optimize it so that it loads quickly, which is a few seconds.
+So make changes to your web page and optimize it so that it loads quickly, which should be a few seconds.
 Don’t forget that over half the internet users access it using their mobile phones and would love to stay on a website which loads quickly.

 - Patience is the key: Well, this applies to anything new that you start.
 You can’t upload a blog now and expect it to go viral in a few hours, unless it is from a huge brand.
 People who follow huge brands such as Nike or Rolls Royce would love to stay updated about any developments related to the particular brand.
 But if you’re just a common person uploading some online content, you have to stay patient and keep making positive changes to it so that more people find it useful and would like to access it more often.